car123che/-Applaudo-WeekOne-Challenges/ParenthesesOrderValidator/Readme.md

     3. If not Then Print an message that Input length must be greater or equal than 0 and lower or equal than 100.
 2. Validate if the input contains '(' or ')'
    1. If the input cotains '(' or ')' then Go to Step 3.
    2. If not.
-Return false and print a message saying that the input do not contain parentheses.
+Return false and print a message saying that the input does not contain parentheses.
 3. List creation of type character
 4. Read input character by character
-   1. If character is '(' then push into the list
+   1. If character is '(' then push it into the list
    2. If character is ')' then
       1. Validate List Length.
 If list length is greater than 0 then pop
       2. If not then return false
-5. When finish readin the input, validate list length.
+5. When finish reading the input, validate list length.
    1. If it is greater than 0 then return false.
    2. If it is equal to 0 then return true.